 An ideal setting for a living outdoor laboratory.

-Our educational programs annually serve over 6,500 public, private, and home school preK-12 students through on-site field experiences and in-class curricula.
+Our educational programs annually serve over 8,000 public, private, and home school preK-12 students through on-site field experiences and in-class curricula.
+Outdoor field trips visit the Saint John's Abbey Arboretum, which encompasses over 2,500 acres of land in Central Minnesota and includes prairie, wetlands, forest, and oak savanna habitats.

 Unique Advantages of Our Program

-Grants awarded by a number of organizations and donations to the Arboretum Bus Campaign reduce or cover the cost of transportation of students to and from Saint John's Arboretum.
+Grants awarded by a number of organizations and donations to the Outdoor University Bus Campaign reduce or cover the cost of transportation of students to and from Saint John's.

 Teachers and chaperones are not charged, and the cost per student is kept extremely low.